Jamie S. Gorelick (Chair)

 Rowe was chairman and CEO of Aetna, Inc., from 2000 to 2006.
 He was president and CEO of Mount Sinai–New York University Medical Center and Health System from 1998 to 2000.
 Earlier in his career, Rowe was the founding director of Harvard Medical School’s Division on Aging and was chief of gerontology at Beth Israel Hospital in Boston.

 Arthur I. Segel

-Arthur Segel is a professor at the Harvard Business school specializing in real estate and issues of urbanization.
-In 1982, Segel was a cofounder/owner of TA Associates Realty, prior to which he was Vice President at Boston Properties and Deputy for Finance at Massport under Governor Dukakis.
-In 2005, he also cofounded the Xander Funds, primarily focused in private equity real estate in India.
+Segel is a professor at the Harvard Business School specializing in real estate and urbanization issues.
+In 1982, Segel was a cofounder/owner of TA Associates Realty, before which he was vice president at Boston Properties and deputy for finance at Massport under Governor Dukakis.
+In 2005, he also cofounded the Xander Funds, primarily focused on private equity real estate in India.
 He is also cofounder of two nonprofits, the 21st Century Fund and the Tobin Project, which won the MacArthur Genius Award for its work on inequality.
-Segel is a trustee the Boston Symphony Orchestra and of Yad Hanadiv, a Rothschild family foundation, and serves on the advisory committees of High Vista and the SRB Corporation.
+Segel is a trustee of the Boston Symphony Orchestra and of Yad Hanadiv, a Rothschild family foundation, and serves on the advisory committees of High Vista and the SRB Corporation.

 Sarah Rosen Wartell